JKindonNtx/solutions-euc/collateral/scripts/Citrix/ReadMe.md

 #### General Basic Suggested Use

+This scenario is the optimal and most generic use case for this script.

 ```
 $params = @{
     SourceCluster                      = "1.1.1.1" # The source Cluster holding the base image vm